-These Mini Spinach and Ricotta Calzone Bites are so delicious!
-Crescent dough is stuffed with THREE cheeses and tucked into a little ball before being baked to gooey, melty perfection.
-Serve with a warm marinara sauce for dipping and everyone will love you.
-Did I mention there's spinach too?
+These Mini Pillsbury Calzones are so delicious!
+They use Pillsbury crescent or pizza dough and are stuffed with THREE cheeses , riccota, parmesan and mozzarella.
+They're then tucked into a little ball before being baked to gooey, melty perfection.
+Pure cheese heaven.

-So these mini ricotta calzone bites are the perfect alternative if you just want to nibble or would like to serve them to a crowd without utencils!
+So these mini calzones are the perfect alternative if you would like to serve them to a crowd at any party.

-- Crescent Dough: I used Pillsbury's crescent dough sheet because it's easy to form and can be frozen until you're ready to use it!
+- Crescent Dough or Pizza Dough: I used Pillsbury's crescent dough sheet because it's easy to form and can be frozen until you're ready to use it!

 - Parmesan Cheese: Parmesan cheese adds lots of flavor to the calzone and is a must.